 To contribute via PayPal: Click button in the right-hand panel.

 For other ways to contribute, see About Contributions.

 - Looking for more group rides?
 For starters, check Bicycling Monterey’s Master Calendar.

 - For more winter holiday tips–including about free Bike-and-Ride option to First Night Monterey, click here.

 How long has this annual event been going?
-Jim Wrona commented to Velo Club Monterey that 2013 would be the 15th annual.
+Jim Wrona commented on his Facebook event page that 2014 will be the 15th annual.
 And the Monterey County Weekly likewise acknowledged the longevity of this event in their 2004 story.

 Read the Monterey County Herald’s 2011 story (12/19/11) by Kevin Howe, “Light on Wheels: Cyclists maintain unofficial bike parade tradition.”
 (Update from organizer Jim Wrona: A total of about 75 participants turned out for Critical Christmas 2011, Jim’s count taken on the return trip from Cannery Row.)